-After the Report Date, on July 12, 2022, the Company released a shelf prospectus report for the issuance and listing for trade at the stock exchange of up to approx. NIS 625,591 thousand par value of Series D Bonds of the Company by way of expansion, by virtue of the 2022 Shelf Prospectus.
-On July 13, 2022, the Company announced that in accordance with the issue results, approx. NIS 625,591 thousand of Series D Bonds have been issued for the consideration of approx. NIS 671 million (approx. NIS 667 million after attribution of issue results).
+On July 12, 2022, the Company released a shelf prospectus report for the issuance and listing for trade at the stock exchange of up to approx. NIS 625,591 thousand par value of Series D Bonds of the Company by way of expansion, by virtue of the 2022 Shelf Prospectus.
+On July 13, 2022, the Company announced that in accordance with the issue results, approx. NIS 625,591 thousand of Series D Bonds have been issued for the consideration of approx. NIS 671 million (approx. NIS 667 million net of the issue expenses).